initzhang/information_retrieve/README.md

 # information_retrieve
-homework repository for information retrieve course hello
+homework repository for *Introduction to Modern Information Retrieve* course of Peking University.